faucetsdn/udmi/docs/specs/onboarding.md

 # Onboarding

-The overall 'onboarding' flow consists of a number of separate subflows stitched together for a complete end-to-end process.
-This generall starts from an "unknown" device in the system, ultimately resulting in a UDMI-complient setup.
+The overall "onboarding" flow consists of a number of separate subflows stitched together for a complete end-to-end process.
+This generall starts from an "unknown" device in the system through to a UDMI-compliant device that's properly integrated with backend services.

-Message Subgroups:
+At a high-level, the overall process involves different message subgroups that handle slightly different scopes of device data:
 * **(Native)**: Device communicaiton using some non-UDMI native protocol (e.g. BACnet, Modbus, etc...)
 * **Discovery**: Messages relating to the discovery (and provisioning) of devices (e.g. messy BACnet info)
 * **Mapping**: Messages relating to a 'resolved' device type and ID (e.g. the device is an `AHU` called `AHU-1`)